Dr. Mitchell Naficy

 Family Support

-By the end of the first week, you may notice a shift.
-Talking about your struggles becomes less intimidating, and the connections formed through therapy begin to strengthen your confidence.
+By the end of the first week, many people notice that talking about their struggles feels more manageable and that connections begin to build confidence.

 Building Connection and Community

-Another defining part of the first week is the sense of community you begin to build.
-Addiction can feel isolating, but residential treatment reminds you that recovery is not something you face alone.
+Another key part of the first week is community.
+Addiction can feel isolating, but residential treatment provides connection and support.

 Peer Support